progrium/go-extpoints/README.md

 	cmd.Run(os.Args[2:])
 }
 ```
+Two things to note.
+First, the `go:generate` directive at the top.
+This tells `go generate` it needs to run `go-extpoints`, which will happen in a moment.

-Note the extension point is referred to by the plural of our interface `Subcommand` and under the `extpoints` subpackage.
-We need to create that package with a Go file in it to define our extension point interface.
-This is `extpoints/interfaces.go`:
+Another thing to note, the extension point is accessed by a variable named by the plural of our interface `Subcommand` and lives under the `extpoints` subpackage.

+We need to create that subpackage with a Go file in it to define our interface used for this extension point.
+This is our `extpoints/interfaces.go`:

 ```go
 package extpoints